 Some PI types aren’t always inherited in a predictable way.
 For example, CVID, SAD, and DiGeorge syndrome are sometimes caused by a combination of genetic and environmental factors.

 Since most types of primary immunodeficiency run in families, it’s important to discuss your family history with your healthcare team.
-If you or a family member has primary immunodeficiency, genetic counseling and testing may be recommended.
+If you or a family member has PI, genetic counseling and testing may be recommended.

 Infections can occur anywhere in the body.
 People with primary immunodeficiency are more likely to have infections, such as: